- May 16, 2025

 Can foreign tourists visit religious temples in Gujarat?

-Yes, all foreign tourists are allowed to visit each and every one of the Gujarat temples.
+Yes, all foreign tourists are allowed to visit every Gujarat temple.
 Still, considering the Hindu faith, they must consider a few essential ones for which specific entry restrictions may apply to certain temples.